 Motivation is one of the important parts of managerial functions.
 A manager becomes unsuccessful if he fails to motivate his subordinates.
 The motivated workers perform their duties with full responsibility.

 The development of self-responsibility among the workers contributes for the best utilization of available resources like materials, money, machines & others.
 At the first chapter the student has mentioned what is motivation, the factors affecting motivation & both content & process theories were critically evaluated by comparing their own weaknesses along with the strengths.
-The second chapter demonstrated that a brief introduction about Helanka & at the latter part of the chapter, the strategies of Helanka & strengths & weaknesses have explained in detail.
-And finally at the third chapter, the student suggests some recommendation which have sharpened by the enamours literature which should use by Helanka to motivate their employees to attain the desired out comes successfully.
+The second chapter demonstrated that a brief introduction about Halanka & at the latter part of the chapter, the strategies of Halanka & strengths & weaknesses have explained in detail.
+And finally at the third chapter, the student suggests some recommendation which have sharpened by the enamours literature which should use by Halanka to motivate their employees to attain the desired out comes successfully.

 This is the chapter that expects to provide a basic idea about the entire study.
 The first section is going to discuss about the definitions of motivation, the different theories of the motivation & factors which affecting to the motivation.
 Lastly it discussed the sequence of arranging the study along with various topics.